dhawale-lab/dhawale-lab.github.io/_members/anirudh-sharma.md

 ---

 I received my B.Sc. in Life Sciences and Biochemistry from St. Xavier's college in Mumbai in 2023.
-I am interested in [...].